supalarry/api-symfony-v3/README.md

 }
 ```

-supported product types as of now are "t-shirt" and "mug", but they can be written in upper or lowercase.
-For example, "T-Shirt" is valid.
+> "type" : valid product types are "t-shirt" and "mug".
+They can be written in upper or lowercase e.g. "T-Shirt" is valid.

-title can consist of upper and lowercase letters, digits, dash (-) and space ( ).
+> "title" : can consist of upper and lowercase letters, digits, dash (-) and space ( ).
+It is stored as a string later on.

-sku (stock keeping unit) must be unique among products user has submitted.
+> "sku" : (stock keeping unit) must be unique among products user has submitted.
+It is stored as a string later on.

-cost must be an integer
+> "cost" : must be an integer representing cents

-response body for owner with id of 1:
+- response body :

 ```
 {